As your Congressman, I will go to DC to challenge big government and protect your rights. I will fight to:

-Protect freedom of marriage — People should be free to marry any consenting adult.
-This includes same-sex marriage.
-Although my Christian religion recognizes marriage as being between a man and a woman, I believe that in a free country people should be able to do what they want as long as it doesn’t hurt or impose on others.
-I will never discriminate against members of the LGBTQ community, and I will always treat them with dignity and respect.
+Protect freedom of marriage — Adults should be free to marry other consenting adults, this includes same-sex marriage.
+Although my Christian religion recognizes marriage as being between a man and a woman, I believe that in a free country, adults have the freedom to associate with the adults they choose.
+Individual churches and ministers should always have the right to decide which marriages they will perform ceremonies for or recognize in their church.

 Protect freedom of bodily autonomy — People should be free to make medical choices for their own body, as long as it doesn’t do harm to the unborn, and to maintain the means of self-defense through the right to keep and bear arms.
 Marijuana consumption in a private setting, although I personally disagree with its use (I don’t even drink alcohol), should be decriminalized to allow law enforcement to focus their resources on violent crimes that threaten the safety of our communities.